 Belgian vehicles: No

-From summer 2018 on foreign vehicles must register.
+From July 2018 on foreign vehicles must register.
 The registration is mandatory, free of charge and valid for 3 years.
 (See below)

-Yes, are affected and need to get registered.
+Yes, are affected and can get registered from August 2018 on.

-However, vehicles registered abroad must be registered before entering the Brussels region.
-This is because the Belgian national vehicle database does not have the data about these vehicles.
+From then on vehicles registered abroad have to get registered before entering the Brussels region.
+This is because the Belgian national vehicle database does not have the data of these vehicles.

 However, no new fine is payable until three months after the fine was sent.
 This allows you to take the necessary steps towards changing your vehicle or to changing your travel habits